liquiidio/HyperionApiClient/README.md

 ### Examples

 #### Accounts
+Query various details about a specific account on the blockchain.
 ```csharp
        var accountsClient = new AccountsClient(new HttpClient());
        var account = await accountsClient.GetAccountAsync("eosio");
 ```

 #### Chain
+Get the ABI for a contract based on its account name
 ```csharp
        var chainClient = new ChainClient(new HttpClient());
        var abi = await chainClient.GetAbiAsync("eosio");
 ```

 #### History
+Get actions for a specific Account
 ```csharp
        var historyClient = new HistoryClient(new HttpClient());
        var actions = await historyClient.GetActionsAsync(null, null, "kingcoolcorv");
 ```

 #### Stats
+Get action and transaction stats for a given period
 ```csharp
        var statsClient = new StatsClient(new HttpClient());
        var actionUsage = await statsClient.GetActionUsageAsync("1h");
 ```

 #### Status
+Get Information about the health of the API
 ```csharp
        var statusClient = new StatusClient(new HttpClient());
        var health = await statusClient.HealthAsync();
 ```

 #### System
+Get Information about Accounts voting for Block Producers
 ```csharp
        var systemClient = new SystemClient(new HttpClient());
        var voters = await systemClient.GetVotersAsync();